 The peak lies on the Santa Rosa Indian Reservation, which is a checkerboard of mile-square sections interspersed with BLM and forest lands.
 A service road leads to the top, which makes hiking a simple affair (except if you're me).
 Most people will hike Toro for its status as one of California's most prominent mountains, not for its mountaineering challenges.
 However, views up high are tremendous!

-on my first attempt, May 2007, I was stopped by a work crew just 40 feet below the summit.
+Notice: on my first attempt, May 2007, I was stopped by a work crew just 40 feet below the summit.
 They weren't too happy to see me and one guy seemed to itch for a fight.
-On my second visit, May 2008, I played it safe and travelled cross-country past the gate to stay off the road and out of sight.
+On my second visit, May 2008, I played it safe and traveled cross-country past the gate to stay off the road and out of sight.
 The San Bernardino Forest people had posted a sign at the Y-junction prohibiting entry due to fire danger, and the gate farther up had a no trespassing sign (Indian lands).
-Use your judgement.
+Use your judgment.
 The penalty can be severe.

 Access is off of State Highway CA-74, about 25 miles from I-10 off the Monterey Exit via Palm Desert (18 miles from the intersections of CA 74/111 in downtown Palm Desert), or about 7-8 miles east of the junctions of CA-371/74, if coming up from San Diego or Hemet.
 Look for San Bernardino National Forest Road 7S02 marked by an obvious sign for Santa Rosa Mountain on the south side of the highway.
 The road is dirt and moderately bumpy, so high-clearance is mandatory and 4-wheel drive is strongly recommended.
 The road gains from desert chapparal mix up to pine forest with great views on occasion.
 There are sections where the road is very narrow so be careful and mindful of oncoming drivers.
-Ten miles (my odometer said 9.8) is the turn off for Santa Rosa Mountain.
+Ten miles (my odometer said 9.8) is the turnoff for Santa Rosa Mountain.
 Another mile or so leads to a broad flat called Toro Camp which is a good place to park.
 Another mile or so after that is a Y-junction.
 There is room to park here as well but it is tight.
 The road is gated a few hundred feet past the Y-junction.

 This is the only contact information I found for the SRIR: